hdShang/arxiv-daily/docs/cs-AI/2025-08-26/papers/250819319v1-medvqa-tree-a-multimodal-reasoning-and-retrieval-framework-for-sarco.md

 ---
 layout: default
-title: MedVQA-TREE: A Multimodal Reasoning and Retrieval Framework for Sarcopenia Prediction
+title: "MedVQA-TREE: A Multimodal Reasoning and Retrieval Framework for Sarcopenia Prediction"
 ---

 # MedVQA-TREE: A Multimodal Reasoning and Retrieval Framework for Sarcopenia Prediction